How to have a successful LSAT testing experience

 Before the test:

-Assemble the following supplies in a clear, 1-gallon zip-lock bag and place it next to the door or in your car so you don’t forget it:
+- Assemble the following supplies in a clear, 1-gallon plastic bag and place it next to the door or in your car so you don’t forget it:

-Admission ticket with a recent (within the last six months) 2-inch-x-2-inch passport-type photo of you
+- Admission ticket with a recent (within the last six months) 2-inch-by-2-inch passport-type photo of you

-Several sharp No. 2 pencils, a hand pencil sharpener, and a big eraser
+- Several sharp No. 2 or HB pencils, a hand pencil sharpener, and a big eraser to use as you keep notes on the provided scratch paper

 The morning of the test:

-Place your sealed zip-lock bag with the acceptable contents under your seat.
+- Place your sealed plastic bag with the acceptable contents under your seat.

 During the test:

-If you get stuck, guess and move on.
+- If you get stuck, guess, mark the question, and move on.

 After the test: